Henry Stephens Salt: Later life and death

-Salt's first wife died in 1919; following this, he closed down the Humanitarian League.
+Salt's first wife died in 1919; after her death, he closed down the Humanitarian League.
 Salt married Catherine Mandeville on 25 March 1927.
-In 1935, he published The Creed of Kinship, in which he critiqued established religions and laid out his own philosophy which he called "The Creed of Kinship"; it demanded the recognition of an evolutionary and biological affinity between humans and other animals.
+In 1935, he published The Creed of Kinship, in which he criticised established religions and set out his own philosophy, "the creed of kinship".
+It called for recognition of the evolutionary and biological affinity between humans and other animals.

-In 1933, Salt suffered a stroke.
+Salt suffered a stroke in 1933.
 He died six years later at Brighton Municipal Hospital, on 19 April 1939, aged 87; his remains were cremated at Brighton Crematorium.

 Legacy

-The first biography of Salt, entitled Salt and His Circle, was published by Stephen Winsten, with a preface by George Bernard Shaw, in 1951.
-A second biography, Humanitarian Reformer and Man of Letters, was published by George Hendrick, in 1977.
+The first biography of Salt, Salt and His Circle, was published by Stephen Winsten, with a preface by George Bernard Shaw, in 1951.
+A second biography, George Hendrick's Henry Salt: Humanitarian Reformer and Man of Letters, was published in 1977.

-Salt's Animals' Rights was reissued in 1980; in the preface, philosopher Peter Singer described the work as the best book of the 18th- and 19th-centuries on animal rights and praised how Salt anticipated many of the issues in the contemporary animal rights debate.
+Salt's Animals' Rights was reissued in 1980.
+In the preface, philosopher Peter Singer described it as the best 18th- or 19th-century book on animal rights and wrote that Salt anticipated many issues in the modern animal rights debate.

-The Henry S. Salt Society was formed with the intention to celebrate the life and works of Salt.
-Its website provides information on Salt's life and on his friends and fellow activists.
+The Henry S. Salt Society was formed to publish information about Salt's life, works, friends, and fellow activists.